 - The role of supervisors and managers in ensuring protocols are carried out

 Your return-to-work plan should be in an easy to read document, including FAQs.
 Ideally, this should be accompanied by various infographics and videos from executives highlighting the importance of following the return to work plan in keeping staff, clients, and other stakeholders safe and healthy.
 These documents can be housed in the Pulse Software’s Onboarding, Induction and Engagement Module to ensure everyone has access to them and that they can be updated, in real-time, as often as necessary.
-The online portal can also be utilised to communicate how the organisation has adapted and can provide a central system where your team can log suggestions and concerns.
+The online portal can also be used to communicate how the organisation has adapted and can provide a central system where your team can log suggestions and concerns.

-Communicate with Conscience
+Communicate with conscience

 The recent SHRM survey also highlighted current concerns in maintaining employee morale.
 Now, perhaps more than ever before, employees are looking to senior management for reassurance, support and leadership.
 Open, honest and regular communication that keeps staff in the loop is integral to keeping employee morale high.
 This should be done through a variety of channels, including emails, videos, and regularly updated memos and documents.